thomas-melville/myNotes/General/Career_Development/Docker/docker-compose.md

 # docker-compose

-a tool for defininfg and running multi-container docker applications. uses yaml
+a tool for defining and running multi-container docker applications. uses yaml

 3 step process: